KittyCAD/modeling-app/README.md

 **Playwright Electron**

-These integration tests run in electron.
+These E2E tests run in electron.
 There are tests that are skipped if they are ran in a windows, linux, or macos environment.
 We can use playwright tags to implement test skipping.

 ```
 yarn test:playwright:electron:local